Ijasdeen/risotteria/README.md

 # risotteria
 This is a restaurant website.
-It's now under development
+It has multiple forms which which gives more details about it